jordandraper/CS-Resources/Tech Interview Tips & Strategies.md

   4. Ask about a typical day for the interviewer.
   5. Understand expectations for the first 30/60/90 days.
   6. Clarify operational details like work hours, remote work, vacation, compensation, retirement, and healthcare.
+  7. Handling Salary Question:
+     1. Avoid directly answering the question by saying something like, "I'm looking for an offer that's inline with the market for someone with my experience."
+The goal of this approach is to get the interviewer to reveal the salary range or budget for the role.
+This strategy may lead to a surprise salary offer at the final stage, either pleasant or unpleasant.

+     2. Research thoroughly and know your market value.
+Provide the interviewer with a salary range based on your research, adjusted to your desired minimum and maximum.
+This approach has the advantage of avoiding unnecessary rounds of interviews if the company's budget doesn't align with your expectations, but requires good understanding of your market worth to avoid undervaluing yourself.

 #### Preparation & How To Guide